kespindler/scrapelw/README.rst

 #.
 This creates a large directory structure rooted at ``out/``, which represents what it found while crawling.
 #.
 Run ``python translate.py``.
 This will create a very large rst file.

 #. *(Optional)* Trying to run ``rst2html.py`` on it gives me a few errors.
-Fix these manually, I haven't figured out how to do it yet.
+Fix these manually, I haven't figured out how to do it automatically yet.
 You can preview it here if you'd like.

 Using pandoc, this rst file can be converted into pretty much anything.
 I like reading on my Kindle: